 Being eco-friendly means living in a way that is not harmful to our mother nature.
 It means living according to the laws nature created and it means respecting what she gave us.

 Now, I assume you already know that animal agriculture is the main cause of climate change and you probably are already vegan or at least plant-based, but that is not enough by far.
-Read this post if you are not aware of how bad animal agriculture is.

 While it is good to not contribute to the main cause of climate change, it is also very important to do other things that have a positive impact on our planet Earth.
 We should not stop at being vegan but we should continue expanding our awareness and doing everything that we possibly can to save our beautiful planet.